docsforadobe/premiere-plugin-guide/docs/video-filters/additional-details.md

 [Program Files]AdobeAdobe Premiere Elements [version]Plug-insCommonEffectPreviews\\

-The filename should be the match name of the effect, which you specify in the PiPL, prefixed with “PR.”
-So if the match name was “MatchName”, then the filename should be “PR.MatchName.png”
+The filename should be the match name of the effect, which you specify in the PiPL, prefixed with "PR."
+So if the match name was "MatchName", then the filename should be "PR.MatchName.png"